Bluestone Wild Forest

 Onteora Lake in autumn

-Located at one of the most popular gateways to the Catskill Park, just three miles west of historic Kingston, the 3,000-acre Bluestone Wild Forest, has something for everyone.
+Located at one of the most popular gateways to the Catskill Forest Preserve, just three miles west of historic Kingston, the 3,000-acre Bluestone Wild Forest, has something for everyone.
 Its lake, ponds, trails, old quarries, hemlock and oak forests on gently rolling hills - and an occasional cliff- are ideal for hiking, mountain biking, fishing, hunting and cross-country skiing.
 There is developed access to Onteora Lake off State Route 28, one of the few publicly accessible lakes in the Catskills.

 Starting at the trailhead parking lot, off State Route 28 on the west shore of Onteora Lake, an old woods road connects to three trail loops (1.1 mile to the first yellow loop) through upland oaks, moist hemlock forests, and many abandoned bluestone quarries.
 The yellow trail loop passes near Pickerel Pond before returning to the place of beginning (about 2 miles), the red trail loop ascends a ridge with 2 large vernal pools and upland forest with scattered pitch pines (2.25 miles), and the blue trail loop traverses some relatively rough mixed topography (1.5 miles) before meeting up with the red trail on an old woods road.
 Please stay only on the marked trails.
 Some old roads and paths lead onward to private land, which should not be entered without the permission of the owner.